brurucy/skip_hypergraph/README.md

 `SortedDict` has indexes distributed over the structure, while the data is in the top level.

-`SortedList` has only the indexes, that cannot be Bitmaps.
-They must be lists/arrays/else.
+`SortedList` has only the indexes, that cannot be Bitmaps, and can be any sort of complex python object.

-#### What to benchmark against?

-`SortedList` - SplitList, MonoboundSplitList, py-skiplist(whatever the name of the package is), SortedList from sorted containers

-`SortedDict` - RoaringSplitList, RoaringTeleportList, SortedDict from sorted containers

-#### Ranges to benchmark over

-10, 100, 1000, 10000, 100000, 1000000

-100/25 repetitions each.

-### Extra todos
+## Extra todos

 * Caching, LFU. experiments.
 We could make it so that every time we add a new element it goes straight to a cache, and once it is overflown, then it evicts it to the actual data structure.
 [This could be a starting point](https://github.com/luxigner/lfu_cache)